コンテンツにスキップ

 IMG_6705_th

-I believe that the Yokohama Paratriennale is not a temporary event, but a movement that creates a world of new values.
+I believe that the Yokohama Paratriennale is not a passing event, but a movement that will create a world of new values.

-I want to create a world where people feel the difficulties of other people's lives and try to understand each other, rather than a world where we compare ourselves with others, discriminate against others, and separate ourselves from others, thinking that only we are good.
+I want to create a world where people can feel the difficulties others face and seek to understand each other, rather than a world where people compare themselves to others, discriminate against others, and separate themselves from others in the belief that only their own well-being is enough.

-With this hope in mind, we have set the theme ``A place where 'sense of oneness' comes together.''
+With this wish in mind, we have chosen the theme "A place where 'sense of oneness' comes together."

-I find the concept of "experience" very appealing.
-Experiences stay with a person and change them.
-That's why I hope everyone will be involved in the Paratriennale in some way.
+I find the idea of "experience" very appealing.
+Experiences stay with people and change them.
+So I hope that everyone will get involved in the Paratriennale in some way.

-I believe that by visiting, you may come to realize something that turns your ``normal'' thoughts upside down.
+I believe that by visiting, you will discover something that you take for granted and have it turned upside down.

-Please come and see us whether you are interested in the theme of disability welfare or not.
+Please come and see the exhibition whether you are interested in the topic of welfare for people with disabilities or not.

-And if you feel something, I want you to take the next action.
+And if you feel something, I hope you will take the next step.

 October 8th (Sunday) and 9th (Monday/Holiday) 16:00~21:00